Bobbie was a determined dog who became famous in history after walking thousands of miles to get back home.

 Six months later, Elizabeth's daughter from a previous marriage, Nova Baumgarten, spotted Bobbie walking down a street in Silverton.
 He was scrawny, his coat was matted, and his toenails were worn down to nothing.
 Nova brought Bobbie to the restaurant the Braziers owned for a joyful reunion.
 Bobbie became an overnight sensation, and within a week the story of his long journey was making national headlines.

 People who took Bobbie in for a night or two on his way home wrote in to tell their stories - they were able to identify him by several distinguishing marks.
 These stories helped the Humane Society of Portland to piece together a surprisingly precise account of the route Bobbie took.
-He traveled more than 2,500 miles of plains, desert and mountains, averaging 14 miles per day, during some cold winter months.
+He traveled more than 2,500 miles of plains, desert and mountains, averaging 14 miles per day.

 In 1927, only six years old, Bobbie became sick and passed away.
 Some doctors suggested it was the strain of his journey catching up with him.
 He was buried with honors at the animal cemetery of the Oregon Humane Society in Portland.
 Hundreds of people attended his funeral, and the city's mayor delivered the eulogy.
 The famous Hollywood dog star Rin Tin Tin laid a wreath at his grave.